 You can see and use contact-groups on your iOS-Device, you can even filter by them in the Contacts App, but you cannot create them or assign contacts to them.

-With Contact Groups App however you can add groups, delete and rename them, and you can add contacts to them and remove them.
+With Contact Groups App however you can add groups, delete, duplicate and rename them, and you can add contacts to them and remove them.

-You can create new contacts directly in the address book and group of your choice, update contact details, delete contacts and restore them in your preferred group, even in another address book.
+You can create new contacts directly in the address book and group of your choice, update contact details, cut or copy contacts and paste them in your preferred group, even in another address book, even an Exchange-Account (see below).

 Group assignments can be managed for the group (organise-button top right) or for a single contact (left-swipe).